Symbols are one of the earliest forms of written communication.

 This is true not only in popular culture but also when it comes to business.

-We live in a world where people and companies are recognized more for what they represent than who they are.
-This makes symbols a powerful and effective way of communicating.
+We live in a world where people and companies are recognized more for what they represent than for who they are.
+This makes symbols used in a company’s brand identity a powerful and effective way of communicating.